tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 votes by the time the feedback period has ended.
 In the event (such as when initially starting the program) there are not five Core Contributors, Tari Council members may vote for the contributor's candidacy.

+In the event of an explicit 'no' vote, the candidate may elect to appeal to the Tari Council.
+The Tari Council will consider the application of the candidate, and vote on the applicant's candidacy.
+The candidate will be approved if the Council decides in their favor with a supermajority (2/3).
+They will vote and publish their decision on admission within 10 business days, including reasoning and their view of the evidence in light of the standards in this document.

 ### Rights Expansion

 Expansion of rights is done similar to [nomination](#nomination).
 A forum post requesting rights or category expansion, with reason given and evidence of competency supplied, shall be made.
-If after 7 working days there are at least three affirmative votes and no negative votes, access shall be granted.
+If after 5 working days there are at least three affirmative votes and no negative votes, access shall be granted.
 Voting rights are the same as described in [Nomination](#nomination).